Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

 **Analysis**:
 - The areas in the image where the overlay is brightest are where the CNN is looking at the most when extracting its features.
 - The model, for the most part, is seen to be looking at the lesions.
 This is good as this should be what is used to distinguish one image as either benign or malignant.
-- While sometimes model is not able to highlight the lesions this is potentially a sign the model was overfit, insufficiently trained or too simple to pick up on every lesion.
+- While sometimes model is not able to highlight the lesions this is potentially a sign the model was overfit, insufficiently trained or too simple to generalise a pattern for all lesions.
 - Clearly the model is not _cheating_ as it is not highlighting some obscure part of every single image.

 The confusion matrix of the models predictions on the hidden test dataset is shown below: